jacmoe/jacmoe.github.io/content/posts/local_gemini_server_quick_and_dirty.md

 Now, enjoy creating content for Gemini!

 I am excited about the whole idea of the small internet, and the syntax for the `.gmi` files are so simple, much simpler than even Markdown.
-I like not having to mess around with HTML, CSS, Javascript, fonts ...
+I like not having to mess around with HTML, CSS, JavaScript, fonts ...
 Just plain text.

 I will probably be writing more about Gemini in the future ☺